A Therapeutic Ketogenic Diet – treatment and adjunct treatment

 A very low-carbohydrate diet is also referred to as a “ketogenic diet.”
 In this diet, carbohydrate intake is limited to 20–50 grams per day, or about 10% of total energy intake [7].
 It is considered safe and effective for the treatment of type 2 diabetes and obesity [2], and it is also used in the treatment of epilepsy, seizure disorders [3], and as an adjunct therapy in glioblastoma [4,5,6].
 Because carbohydrate intake is kept very low, protein and fat intake are increased.

 In therapeutic ketogenic diets used for obesity management or to help manage type 2 diabetes, protein intake is set between 15% and 35–40% of total calories.
-Nutritional ketosis is induced because the diet is very high in fat and very low in carbohydrates, allowing β-hydroxybutyrate (BHB) levels to reach 0.5–3.0 mmol/L [2].
+Nutritional ketosis is induced because the diet is very high in fat and very low in carbohydrates, allowing beta-hydroxybutyrate (BHB) levels to reach 0.5–3.0 mmol/L [2].

 For the treatment of epilepsy, seizure disorders, or as an adjunct therapy in glioblastoma, protein intake is kept as low as 15% of calories to allow BHB levels to rise to between 3.0 and 4.0 mmol/L.

+A therapeutic ketogenic diet has been used since the 1920s by Dr. Russell Wilder for the treatment of diabetes and later for the treatment of epilepsy.
 In fact, the term “ketogenic diet” is credited to Wilder himself.
 The precise percentages of carbohydrate, fat, and protein in what is now called the “classic” Ketogenic Diet (KD) were calculated by Dr. M.G.
 Peterman in 1925 [8], and these same ratios are still used today.

-The Diet Prescription
+The Clinical Diet Prescription

 As a Dietitian who designs therapeutic ketogenic diets, the first step is to determine the amount of energy (calories, in kcal) the individual needs.
 This is calculated based on the person’s weight, height, activity level, nutritional requirements, and whether weight loss is to be avoided, such as in the treatment of glioblastoma.